benbuzz790/bots/README.md

 Tools must follow these specific requirements for reliability and compatibility:

 1. **Function Requirements**
+   - If using a module or file:
-   - Must be top-level functions (not nested in classes or other functions)
+      - Tools must be top-level functions (not nested in classes or other functions)
-   - Must not start with an underscore
+      - Tools must not start with an underscore (all "_functions()" are stored with the bot, but not made available as tools)
-   - Generally should be grouped in a single file
-   - Should prefer string inputs and outputs for reliability
+   - Should prefer string inputs
+   - Must return a string
    - Must catch all errors and return error messages as strings

 2. **Documentation Requirements**